v0id-user/veact/README.md

 ## 🚧 Status

-**Under Development**: This project is still in the early stages and is being actively developed.
+**Under Development**: This project is still in the early stages and is being developed.

 ## 🌟 Features